Have you ever eaten a snickerdoodle?

-I went home dreaming of snickerdoodles and eventually set out to recreate a healthier version at home.
-I’ve made a few variations in the past but I decided to take it even further this time by trying them with gluten-free oat flour.
+After that I went home dreaming of snickerdoodles and eventually set out to recreate a healthier version at home.
+I’ve made a few variations in the past using whole grain flour but I decided to try a gluten-free and vegan version using oat flour.

 1 and 1/2 cups oat flour*